d12frosted/elpa-mirror/gnu/vertico-readme.txt

 5 Extensions
 ════════════

-  *NOTE*: The extensions currently require manual installation, e.g., via `package-install-file'.
-Please ensure that you are using the /newest/ Vertico commit when using extensions.

   We maintain small extension packages to Vertico in this repository in the subdirectory [extensions/].
-The extensions can be installed additionally to Vertico.
-Currently these extensions are available:
+The extensions are installed together with Vertico if you pull the package from ELPA.
+The extensions are of course inactive by default and can be enabled manually if desired.
+Furthermore it is possible to install all of the files separately, both `vertico.el' and the `vertico-*.el' extensions.
+Currently the following extensions come with the Vertico ELPA package:

-  • [vertico-buffer.el]: `vertico-buffer-mode' to display Vertico in a separate buffer
+  • [vertico-buffer]: `vertico-buffer-mode' to display Vertico in a separate buffer
-  • [vertico-directory.el]: Commands for Ido-like directory navigation
+  • [vertico-directory]: Commands for Ido-like directory navigation
-  • [vertico-flat.el]: `vertico-flat-mode' to enable a flat, horizontal display
+  • [vertico-flat]: `vertico-flat-mode' to enable a flat, horizontal display
-  • [vertico-grid.el]: `vertico-grid-mode' to enable a grid display
+  • [vertico-grid]: `vertico-grid-mode' to enable a grid display
-  • [vertico-indexed.el]: `vertico-indexed-mode' to select indexed
-    candidates with prefix arguments
+  • [vertico-indexed]: `vertico-indexed-mode' to select indexed candidates with prefix arguments
-  • [vertico-mouse.el]: `vertico-mouse-mode' to support for scrolling and candidate selection
+  • [vertico-mouse]: `vertico-mouse-mode' to support for scrolling and candidate selection
-  • [vertico-quick.el]: Commands to select using Avy-style quick keys
+  • [vertico-quick]: Commands to select using Avy-style quick keys
-  • [vertico-repeat.el]: The command `vertico-repeat' repeats the last completion session
+  • [vertico-repeat]: The command `vertico-repeat' repeats the last completion session
-  • [vertico-reverse.el]: `vertico-reverse-mode' to reverse the display
+  • [vertico-reverse]: `vertico-reverse-mode' to reverse the display

-  With these extensions it is possible to adapt Vertico heavily such that it matches your preference or behaves similar to familiar UIs.
-The combination `vertico-flat' plus `vertico-directory' resembles Ido in look and feel.
+  With these extensions it is possible to adapt Vertico such that it matches your preference or behaves similar to other familiar UIs.
+For example, the combination `vertico-flat' plus `vertico-directory' resembles Ido in look and feel.
+For an interface similar to Helm, the extension `vertico-buffer' allows you to configure more freely where the completion buffer opens, instead of growing the minibuffer.

-  Configuration example for `vertico-directory.el':
+  Configuration example for `vertico-directory':

   ┌────
   │ ;; Configure directory extension.
-  │ ;; NOTE: The file `vertico-directory.el' must be installed manually.
   │ (use-package vertico-directory
+  │   :ensure nil
   │   ;; More convenient directory navigation commands │   :bind (:map vertico-map
   │ 	      ("RET" . vertico-directory-enter)